My car licence

 - Fee for your P1 provisional licence.

 We'll give you a temporary P1 provisional driver's licence, valid for one month while your photo card is being produced.
-Your P1 photo licence will be posted to you, and is good for two years or until you turn 19, whichever is longer.
+Your P1 photo licence will be posted to you and is issued for three years.
+The licence will automatically convert to a P2 licence after 12 months, provided you don't breach your provisional licence conditions.

 Looking to buy your own car:Use the My First Car Checklist to ensure you buy the safest car for your budget.